openmeteo/pthelma/man/loggertodb.rst

 DESCRIPTION
 ===========

-``loggertodb`` reads a plain text data file, connects to the enhydris database, determines which records in the file are newer than those stored in the database, and stores them in the database.
+``loggertodb`` reads a plain text data file, connects to Enhydris, determines which records in the file are newer than those stored in Enhydris, and appends them.
 The details of its operation are specified in the configuration file specified on the command line.

+``loggertodb`` connects to the server and gets the end date for each time series specified in the ``datafilefields`` parameter.
+It then picks up a time series id, scans the data file, determines which is the first record of that time series not already stored in the database, and appends that record and all subsequent records to the database.
+It does this for all time series specified in ``datafilefields``.

 CONFIGURATION FILE
 ==================